jared-hughes/DesmosPlus/README.md

 ### Medium-term

+- clearer error messages
+  - `"Piecewise conditions must have type Bool"` → specific condition that lacks type `Bool`
+  - point to error in desp code.
+Should be simple with `ctx.line` and `ctx.col`
 - Enum type?
 To represent e.g `lineStyle`∊`["DASHED", "DOTTED", "SOLID"]`
 - Syntax for summations/products/integrals
 - default fields in custom types (e.g. default `step: 1` for `Interval`s)